Where Is Your Linen Bedding Actually Made — And Why It Matters More Than You Think

 For most linen bedding sold internationally, the honest answer is: the flax was grown in France, spun into yarn somewhere in Europe, woven into fabric in China or India, cut and sewn in a factory you have never heard of in a country not mentioned anywhere on the product page, packaged attractively, and shipped to a warehouse before arriving at your door.

 None of that is necessarily wrong.
-But it is worth understanding, because the full journey from field to finished linen bed sheet affects what you are actually buying — and what you are not.
+But it is worth understanding, because the full journey from field to finished linen bedding affects what you are actually buying — and what you are not.

-The Linen Bedsheet Supply Chain Most Brands Don't Map Out
+The Linen Bedding Supply Chain Most Brands Don't Map Out

 What happens after harvest is where the picture becomes more complex.